-1. The Town Supervisor, with the assistance of such other persons as they appropriate, hereinafter known as the Emergency Management Planning Committee, and in coordination with the Ulster County Office of Emergency Management, has and will: - a) Identify potential hazards in the Town, and outside of Town boundaries that could affect the Town - b) Determine the probable impact each of those hazards could have on people and property - c) Delineate the geographic areas affected by potential hazards, plot them on maps, and designate them as hazard areas.
-Ulster County is pursuing a county-wide hazard mitigation plan.
-2. Significant potential hazards to be identified and analyzed include natural, technological, and human-caused hazards. - a) To comply with (1) and (2) above, hazards that pose a potential threat shall be identified and analyzed by the Town Emergency Management Planning Committee using the program HAZNY, provided by the New York State Emergency Management Office.
+1. The Town Supervisor, with the assistance of such other persons as they appropriate, hereinafter known as the Emergency Management Planning Committee, and in coordination with the Ulster County Department of Emergency Services, has and will: - a) Identify potential hazards in the Town, and outside of Town boundaries that could affect the Town - b) Determine the probable impact each of those hazards could have on people and property - c) Delineate the geographic areas affected by potential hazards, plot them on maps, and designate them as hazard areas.
+2. Significant potential hazards to be identified and analyzed include natural, technological, and human-caused hazards.

+a) To comply with (1) and (2) above, hazards that pose a potential threat shall be identified and analyzed by the Town Emergency Management Planning Committee using the program TBD, provided by the New York State Emergency Management Office.